ColeAmparo/ColeAmparo.github.io/essays/software.md

 want to practice ASAP because when it comes to actual software engineering jobs, I am sure that a majority of them use GitHub.

 ### Getting better at Javascript

 As I said in my last technical essay, Javascript is such a versatile language, that is used a lot in software engineering.
 In this class I hope to learn about what makes Javascript better than C/Java and be able to apply it in my own programming.

+### Find interest in solving problems

+Software engineering can be frustrating, even the little bit I have done as an undergrad has made me rethink about the career path I am going into.
+I want to gain better understanding of a language to the point where I see a problem and instead of getting frustrated, I am interested in finding a solution.

+## Conclusion